paymennt/docs/community/2-account-management/2-business-information.md

 sidebar_label: Business Information
 ---

-You can easily access and manage your business information using the sidebar navigation:
+You can easily access and manage your business information using the sidebar navigation.

-Navigate to "My Business (Under “Account”)" > Choose the aspect of your business you'd like to update (e.g. Company Registration, Tax registration…etc)
+Navigate to "My Business (Under “Account”)" -> Choose the aspect of your business you'd like to update (e.g. Company Registration, Tax registration…etc)

 :::note